Snow Scape: 1965 Plymouth Barracuda – Sold?

 (To stop the slideshow and expand the pictures, click on the current photograph below)

 The first “Pony Car” was not the Mustang.
 Plymouth beat Ford to the punch by two weeks with the launch of the Plymouth Barracuda.
-In the mid-1960s, fastback rooflines were quickly becoming the rage by U.S. automobile stylists and Plymouth again beat Ford by one model year by offering a unique glass-back Plymouth Barracuda version.
-This red 1965 Plymouth Barracuda, listed on Craigslist in Granby, Colorado, shows off a stunning design that has stood the test of time.
+In the mid-1960s, fastback rooflines quickly became the rage among U.S. automobile stylists.
+Plymouth beat Ford by one model year by offering a unique glass-back Plymouth Barracuda version.
+This red 1965 Plymouth Barracuda for sale, first listed on Craigslist in Granby, Colorado, in March 2023, shows off a stunning design that has stood the test of time.
 The snow-filled background helps highlight the car’s lines.

-Currently offered for $23,000, Classic.com, the analytics and search engine for the collector car market, confirms the ask is slightly below the one-year rolling average of this guide’s summary for first-generation Plymouth Barracudas produced between 1964 and 1966.
+Last offered for $16,000 (the original ask was $23,000), Classic.com, the analytics and search engine for the collector car market, confirms the ask is slightly below the one-year rolling average of this guide’s summary for first-generation Plymouth Barracudas produced between 1964 and 1966.
 By clicking on the green dots in the graph below, you can navigate to each comparable car sold as a way to help you evaluate the price of the truck featured here: